 Not only does the Brooks Ghost 12 have a mesh toe box, like the kind Dr. Blitz recommends, which offer feet with bunions slightly more "give," it also has flex grooves located near the big toe that “optimize forefoot flexibility,” according to the Brooks website.
 There are hundreds of 5-star reviews for this best-selling shoe, with one happy buyer writing, “I feel like I’m running on clouds.”

-They're also easy on the eyes, with no shortage of color combinations and prints to choose from, including a fun sprinkle-pattern and a vibrant pink-orange combination.
+They're also easy on the eyes, with no shortage of color combinations and prints to choose from, including a fun sprinkle-pattern and this vibrant pink-orange plaid combination.

 Best Running Shoes With a Curved Heel